CodePushGo/website/src/content/blog/en/top-tools-for-debugging-ota-updates-in-capacitor.md

 ## Conclusion

-Choosing the right debugging tool for Capacitor OTA updates means aligning the tool's features with your project's specific needs.
+Choosing the right debugging tool for React Native OTA updates means aligning the tool's features with your project's specific needs.
 Each option addresses different aspects of the development process.

 ### How to Choose the Right Tool